 Clarion University's School of Education, which will once again be a freestanding

-entity, ranks among the top higher education institutions in Pennsylvania and in the
+entity, ranks among the top higher education institutions in Pennsylvania and in the top 15 percent

-consistent excellence in teacher preparation and development of new programming.
+in teacher preparation and development of new programming.

 Our rankings include: